 5. Q: How can utility companies ensure the safety of their workers?

 A: Utility companies can ensure the safety of their workers by implementing a utility-specific safety checklist that covers electrical safety, proper use and maintenance of utility equipment, confined space entry procedures, traffic control measures, and emergency response plans for utility-related incidents.
+Book a demo to see utility safety features

 6. Q: What are the main safety concerns in the transportation industry?